neneyhsw/SMRU/README.md

 In terminal, you can see the information about before and after mobility.
 In the file, it only run once.
 You can modify row 232 to calculate the average.

+The method can save much executive time than the SMRU algorithm run again.

 ### SMRU Sink Node
 In SMRU_Sink.py, we can calculate how much power the sink node need.